Skip to main content

 Leslie Primo is an art historian, lecturer, author, and broadcaster.
 Graduating from Birkbeck, University College, London with a BA in Art History, and an Art History MA in Renaissance Studies, he specialised in early Medieval art and architecture, Italian Renaissance art, German art in the age of Reformation, Medici and patronage and mythology in the work of Peter Paul Rubens.
 Primo worked as a lecturer at the National Gallery, London for 18 years as well as in the same capacity at the National Portrait Gallery for 10 years to present.
 Primo’s new book, ‘The Foreign Invention of British Art’ was published by Thames & Hudson on 5 June, 2025.

 Jelena Sofronijevic is a producer, curator, writer, and researcher, working at the intersections of cultural history, politics, and the arts.
+They are also pursuing a practice-based PhD with Gray’s School of Art, curating exhibitions of Balkan and Yugoslavian/diasporic artists in British art collections.
 Their independent curatorial projects include 'Invasion Ecology' (2024), 'SEEDLINGS: Diasporic Imaginaries' (2025), and 'Can We Stop Killing Each Other?' at the Sainsbury Centre (2025), and they produce EMPIRE LINES, a podcast which uncovers the unexpected flows of empires through art.